JohanHorsmans/Offensive-Language-Detection-DK/README.md

 machine_man: Who labeled the comment; our model (machine) or humans (man).

-The dataset contains a total of 106,369 comments (3,962 annotated by humans).
+The training dataset contains a total of 106,369 comments (3,962 annotated by humans).

+The testing dataset contains a total of 329 comments (all annotated by humans)